William Haddad

-William Haddad (July 25, 1928 – April 30, 2020) was an American political operative, lobbyist, and journalist who held a series of high-profile jobs during his lifetime.
-He is most known for being an aide to the Kennedy Family, during which he helped launch the Peace Corps with R. Sargent Shriver, worked in the 1960 presidential campaign of John F. Kennedy and the 1968 presidential campaign of Robert F. Kennedy.
+William Haddad (July 25, 1928 – April 30, 2020) was an American political operative, lobbyist, and journalist.
+He is best known for being an aide to the Kennedy Family, during which he helped launch the Peace Corps with R. Sargent Shriver, worked in the 1960 presidential campaign of John F. Kennedy and the 1968 presidential campaign of Robert F. Kennedy.
 He also assisted prominent Democratic Party figures such as Mario Cuomo and Estes Kefauver and led the fight for affordable medicine as a lobbyist and businessman.

 Early life and education

-Haddad was born on July 25, 1928, in Charlotte, North Carolina to Esther (Nowack) Haddad, a Jewish immigrant from Russia, and Charles Haddad, an Egyptian Jew.
-He graduated from St. Petersburg Junior College in Florida and received a bachelor’s degree from Columbia College in 1954.
+Haddad was born on July 25, 1928, in Charlotte, North Carolina, to Esther (Nowack) Haddad, a Jewish immigrant from Russia, and Charles Haddad, a Syrian Jew.
+He graduated from St. Petersburg Junior College in Florida and received a bachelor's degree from Columbia College in 1954.
 He also studied at the Columbia Graduate School of Journalism.